accosmin/nano/README.md

 The main concepts are the following:

-* **task** - describes a classification or regression problem with its separate training and test image patches with associated target output if any.
+* **task** - describes a classification or regression problem consisting of separate training and test image patches with associated target outputs if any.
 This concept maps known machine learning and computer vision benchmarks to a common interface.
 Implemented instances:

 	* **MNIST** - digit classification, 28x28 grayscale inputs,